fluxninja/aperture/docs/content/aperture-for-infra/guides/per-user-rate-limiting.md

 :::note Note to Developers

-For implementing rate limiting using Aperture SDKs, please refer to our developer-centric [Rate Limiting Guide](/guides/per-user-rate-limiting.md).
+For implementing rate limiting using Aperture SDKs refer to the developer-centric [Rate Limiting Guide](/guides/per-user-rate-limiting.md).

 :::